Christian Brothers (film): Plot

 Palamattathu Varghese Mappila is a generationally wealthy man and retired captain from the Indian Army.
 He is a widower and has four children named Christy, Joji, Jessy and Stella.
 Varghese is entrusted with an important document pertaining to the transfer of vast amount of land, which was once granted to the Christian missionaries by his younger brother Thomas alias Kochu Thoma, a village officer.
 While Varghese was serving in the Army, his children were taken care by Kochu Thoma, who remained unmarried, took care of them and buried the absence of motherly affection and care.
 Christy is currently working as a high-profile police informant and as a secret agent of the Central Government in Mumbai.
-Joji left to Italy to study theology, but he travels to London and later opts out after he falls in love with Meenakshi, the daughter of State Home Minister Sudhakaran.
+Joji left for Italy to study theology, but he travels to London and later opts out after he falls in love with Meenakshi, the daughter of State Home Minister Sudhakaran.

 Kunnel Kumaran Thampi, a ruthless liquor baron wants to usurp the land for the construction of a resort, where he kills Kochu Thoma for his incorruptible obstinacy and orders to dump his body in a quagmire with his car, where he sets to find the documents.
 Varghese lodges a missing petition with the cops regarding the prolonged disappearance of his brother.
 Meanwhile, Meenakshi's father learns her relationship with Joji and fakes a heart attack to make Meenakshi return from London.
 When Joji finds out that she is leaving, he joins her but her cousin Vinod and his friends burns his passport.
 Upon returning to India, Meenakshi gets kidnapped and the case is assigned to Christy due to his professional experience.
 To his shock, Christy learns that the kidnapper is Jessy's husband Georgekutty and recollects his past.

 Past: Christy arrived at Mumbai to work as a senior manager in a bank, where he decided to spend some time with Jessy and Georgekutty who were also in Mumbai at the time.
 Unbeknownst to them, Georgekutty was a pimp, womaniser and a gangster, who is also involved in narcotics and extortion.
 Christy happens to run into a cat and goose chase when Georgekutty was targeted by Andrews Bandara alias Karim Lala's men.
 Georgekutty gave a gun to Christy, with which he killed a few goons during the fight.
 Christy was imprisoned as the gun carried his fingerprints.
 When Jessy learns of this, she tries to inform Varghese, but Jessy is killed by Georgekutty.
 Georgekutty misleads the entire family into believing that Christy was the reason for Jessy's death.
 Since then, Varghese disowns Christy and considers Georgekutty as his elder son while Christy is released from prison by Andrews.